kennytilton/mxweb/cljs/README.md

 If you have not already done so, open `Tag/index.html` in Chrome, FireFox, Opera or Safari on Mac OS X. You should see the same application as the live demo above.

-## Reactive programming with MatrixCLJS
+## Reactive programming with Matrix

 Now let us look at how we build reactive web apps.
 Since the Matrix dataflow library drives all aspects of this app -- abstract view, DOM updates, model, and persistence -- we should begin by getting a reasonable handle on Matrix dataflow in the abstract.